John Harry Grainger: Eastern states

 On his return to Australia he settled in Adelaide, living for a year or so with his wife's sister May and her husband George Sydney Aldridge.
-Most of his water colour paintings (of which there are 10 in the Grainger Museum) date from this second Adelaide period.
+Most of his watercolour paintings (of which there are 10 in the Grainger Museum) date from this second Adelaide period.
 By 1895, he had sworn off drinking whisky and resumed a productive career which was undoubtedly enhanced by a happy relationship with a new life partner, Winifred Falconer.
 Following a share slump in Adelaide, the two moved in 1896 to Kalgoorlie, Western Australia, where a major gold rush was in progress and he resided there for some three months, employed by Adelaide mining and cement entrepreneur, Richard Durrant Langley.

 Western Australia

 Though Western Australia was booming in the 1890s, the eastern states were then in recession and he was fortunate to be appointed Principal Architect in the Architectural Division of the Public Works Department at a salary of £600, commencing 1 March 1897, a position which he held until 31 July 1905 when he retired owing to ill health.
 Hillson Beasley had been acting in the position since November 1903.
 His projects included the Government House ballroom (1899), Supreme Court, former Perth Museum, Library and Art Gallery, Parliament House, Perth (1899–1904), Perth Central Police Courts, the Old Northam Railway Station, and a number of substantial goldfields buildings, including the Warden's Court, Coolgardie and the Public Buildings in Kalgoorlie.